RichardLiuCode/HTMLtutorial/README.md

 <script src="script.js"></script>
 ````
 ----
+# Where can you write HTML
+-
+-
+-
+-
 # How to view html source code on a website
 4 way to view page source
 - You can click ````Ctrl```` + ````U```` on browser when you want to view the source code of the website you current open